 Sinorbis

-With around 854 million internet users, China is the fastest-growing and largest e-commerce market in the world with a volume of 1.94 trillion USD in 2019.
-That is a year on year increase of 27% and a quarter of China’s total retail sales volume.
+With over one billion internet users, China is the fastest-growing and largest e-commerce market in the world.
+Expected to reach two trillion USD in 2025.
 While COVID-19 certainly has had an impact on Chinese shopping behaviours, e-commerce is still expected to remain a growing channel.
 What will inevitably change is what people will be purchasing.
 The future trends of e-commerce will only continue to improve on the model we currently have.
-China’s e-commerce sector is more than three times the size of the US market, which ranks second.
+The Chinese e-commerce sector is more than three times the size of the US market, which ranks second.
 Like these statistics have shown, China is a very popular destination for international businesses to enter the market.
 In this article, we will be covering several e-commerce sites that are making waves in China and find the perfect fit for your business.
 But first, let us understand the importance of e-commerce and how it’s used in China.

 Why is e-commerce so popular in China?